 Tip: If you have a new camera, perhaps your first camera or first digital, there is a bit of a learning curve and that instruction book can look overwhelming.
 When I get a new camera, I just read a little bit at a time.
 How to set my shutter speed, ISO and aperture.
 How to remove and insert the battery and so on and so.
 Play around with the little piece that you learned so that you can remember just one or two things before adding in more operations and add on from there.
 Its much easier to take little bites at a time and chew on them for a bit.
 You will progress faster in the long run.

-After a couple of years of holding workshops, I have not been able to find the time to schedule any workshops for 2015, my schedule was unusually busy with assignments and travel.
+After a couple of years of holding workshops, I have not been able to find the time to schedule workshops lately, my schedule has been unusually busy with assignments and travel.
 I have some ideas for future workshops.
 If you would like to get on the list to be informed of future workshops, drop me a line from the contact page on this site expressing your interest and level of experience and I will add you and keep you in the loop when I am ready to schedule something.
 It always helps to have a group of people with similar experience and interest so that we can all be on the same page.
 I am always happy to come to your farm or stable to give a workshop if you are able to gather a group of people interested in working on their photography skills.

 photo below of my first photography workshop in 2013 held at Wild Turkey Farm kindly taken and kindly shared by Sharon Fibelkorn Chapman